Kiruse/node-matter-of-time/README.md

 are often exempt from refactorization.
 If the API changes, strings that once were valid suddenly break without notice or reason as to why.

+# Installation

+Install via npm:

+    npm i --save matter-of-time

+Has no dependencies, but one dev dep for the unit tests.

 # API Facets

+The API exports a class with various static methods.
+Import like so:

+    let MatterOfTime = require('matter-of-time');

+For convenience, you might consider overriding `Date` instead:

+    let Date = require('matter-of-time');

 See [the unit tests](test/test.js) for more use cases!